 These land grabs (corporate giveaways) put biodiversity at risk.
 They threaten entire watersheds, which threatens our national security.We are told that this dismantling of America will create jobs and make us more energy independent, while preventing forest fires and other potential crises.
 They might as well say that killing wild mustangs, endangered species and our last forests will make the nation leaner and meaner so get out of the way.
 These thieves proclaim to be patriots for progress to disguise the fact that they are fascists in sheep’s clothing.
 While hiding behind bullets and bibles they are duping innocent Americans into help them take over our country at the highest levels.

-Although public support for wilderness, national parks, and other public lands is high, these open spaces face serious threats.
 The sentiments that led to the Sagebrush Rebellion and Wise Use Movement are not in the past, Davis tells us.
 In his first chapter, “Public Land and its Discontents,” Davis details how,since the gains of the Tea Party in 2010, those against public lands have the support of a large number of office-holders in state and federal legislatures.“What was previously seen as the intemperate agitation of fringe activists is now the standard stuff of political platforms, floor debates, and campaign speeches,” he writes.

 Since 2010, conservative lawmakers have introduced proposals to: